ervandew/eclim/doc/content/vim/refactoring.rst

 In the event that you need to undo a refactoring, eclim provides the **:RefactorUndo** command.
 When executed, the last refactoring will be reverted.
-If you are unsure what the last refactoring was, the **:RefactorUndoPeek** command will the name of the top most refactoring on the undo stack.
+If you are unsure what the last refactoring was, the **:RefactorUndoPeek** command will print the name of the top most refactoring on the undo stack.

 Eclim also provides the **:RefactorRedo** and **:RefactorRedoPeek** commands which provide the redo counterpart to the undo commands.